sudocode-ai/sudopod/.sudocode/loadbalancing/LOADBALANCING_IMPLEMENTATION_PLAN.md

 - Leveraging existing minimum node count for scale-in control
 - Keeping implementation simple and maintainable
 - Focus on stability over complex optimization

+## Future Support

+### Node Cycling

+To maintain system health and prevent long-running nodes from accumulating state or performance issues, we should implement automatic node cycling:

+1. **Track Node Age**:
+   - Add creation timestamp to node metadata when nodes are created
+   - Store this in the `Node` struct

+2. **Age-Based Node Selection**:
+   - Modify `getOptimalNode` to consider node age when selecting nodes
+   - Prefer newer nodes when utilization is similar
+   - Add weight factors for balancing age vs. utilization